universal-ctags/ctags/docs/news/HEAD.rst

 * ``{postrun}`` and ``{intervaltab}`` flags are added.
   See :ref:`ctags-optlib(1) <ctags-optlib(1)>`.

-Incompatible changes in command line
+Incompatible changes
 ---------------------------------------------------------------------

-None.
+* `section` kind is deleted from Asm parser.

 Parser related changes
 ---------------------------------------------------------------------